The Fondation Wiener-Anspach awards postdoctoral grants of minimum 12, maximum 24 months to researchers without a permanent position:

 VISAS

-If you are a non-EU national and you are granted a Wiener-Anspach Fellowship, you will need to apply for a visa.
-The Foundation reimburses the cost of the visa procedure.
+If you are a non-EU national and are granted a Wiener-Anspach Fellowship, you will need to apply for a a Permis Unique (through the ULB) and then a visa.
+The Foundation reimburses the cost of the Permis Unique and of the visa procedure.

 To be eligible, applicants will have to have fully completed all requirements for a PhD from the Université libre de Bruxelles no later than 15 October 2026 and not before 1 October 2021.